evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 ## 📚📖✨

-If you are into science fiction, The Three-Body Problem novel by Liu Cixin and the other two books of the trilogy could be worth your time, I enjoyed them.
+If you are into science fiction, The Three-Body Problem novel by Liu Cixin and the other two books of the trilogy could be worth your time.